dedboi777/TMFS/README.md

 # Execution:
 All the functions are executed in the "execution" directory.
-And the user only has to write the function calls of the features he/she would like to experiment(with the required parameters) in "command.c", and then call "make" followed by "./command.com" in the terminal.
+And the user only has to write the function calls of the features he/she would like to experiment(with the required parameters) in "execute.c", and then call "make" followed by "./execute.com" in the terminal.

 # Thanks
 Thank you for your time and care :)